BrianClark1/BrianClark1/README.md

 <h1 align="center">Hi there, I'm Brian Clark<img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5px" ></h1>

-<h3 align="center">I'm a full-stack developer from New York.
+<h3 align="center">I'm a software engineer from New York.
 I love solving problems.
 As soon as I discovered that software engineering would allow me to pursue my passion for problem solving, I was hooked.
 Being a developer empowers me to cultivate my analytical and creative skillset.</h3>

 ## A little bit more about myself:

-- 💬 Ask me about **React, Node, Express**
+- 💬 Ask me about **React, Node, Express, Java, Python**

-- 🥅 2022 Goals: **Learn more about web3**
+- 🥅 2023 Goals: **Learn more about System Design**

 - 📫 How to reach me **briansclark1@gmail.com**